UX/UI Design

 • I learned how to create visual hierarchy and UI flexibility in a data-dense interface, while still keeping it intuitive for scientific users.

-Nanolyze is a startup that has raised $1.3 million to date.
+Nanolyze is a startup that has raised US $1.3 million to date.
 Its product, Nanolyze Analytix, is now a new software available for analyzing nano particles in wide application areas, as nano medicine is an emerging field.
-Nanolyze offers the software in a costumized way, where the client can choose which modules they want according to their needs.

 View More Projects